 Following the petition, the Undocupoets released several interviews and news articles, as well as hosted events and published a literary magazine feature to celebrate the work of undocumented poets.
 Some of the organizations with whom the Undocupoets have also collaborated include: Asian American Writers Workshop, VIDA: Women in Literary Arts, Lambda Literary Foundation, Southern Humanities Review, Fusion News, Best American Poetry Blog, and more.

 Undocupoets Fellowship Overview

 The Undocupoets are interested in addressing the next barrier against undocumented poets: submission fees.
 Submission fees can range from $20-$35 per first book contest (where there is no guarantee of acceptance for publication), and many journals now charge reading fees.
 For undocumented poets who are also facing employment discrimination and often poverty, these fees, however small, can be extremely difficult to pay.

 The inaugural Undocupoets Fellowship, in partnership with Amazon Literary Partnership and the Sibling Rivalry Press Foundation, a 501(c)(3) nonprofit private foundation, will grant FIVE $200 fellowships, with no strings attached, to undocumented or previously undocumented poets to help defray the cost of poetry-related submission fees.

-To make a tax-deductible contribution to the Sibling Rivalry Press Foundation to specifically support the Undocupoet Fellowship and literary scholarship, click here to visit our online donation page.
+To make a tax-deductible contribution to the Sibling Rivalry Press Foundation to support the Undocupoet Fellowship and more programs and projects like this one, click here to access our PayPal donation link.
 You can also contribute by sending a check made payable to: